jdhuntington/fluent-ui-react/packages/react-theming/README.md

 ### Overriding slots with a new component

-`compose` can also specify slot assignments directly.
+`createComponent` can also specify slot assignments directly.
+(This is the expected usage for component libraries.)

 ```{.javascript org-language="js"}
 import { MyLabel } from 'my-library';